-- Savings on Commission: Georgia home sellers spend around $18,700 on real estate commission (based on the median home values in Georgia).
+- Savings on Commission: Georgia home sellers spend around $18,700 on real estate commissions (based on the median home values in Georgia).
 Selling your own house in Georgia can help you save around $9,000 on the listing agent commission.

 - Speed to Market: You can set out to sell your house whenever you are ready.
 You need not hunt for a real estate agent to begin the selling process.
 FSBO websites like Houzeo can get you listed within 24-48 hours, or faster!

 - Control Over Transaction: You interact directly with buyers or buyer agents.
-This reduces intermediaries involved in the transaction.
+This reduces the intermediaries involved in the transaction.

 👎 Key Risks of Selling For Sale By Owner (FSBO) in Georgia

 - No Help When You Need: If you need help with paperwork, inspections, negotiations, or closing, you’re on your own as a For Sale By Owner.